systematic-nihr/systematic-nihr.github.io/docs/about-systematic/phase-two.md

 This branch of the digital commons lays out our plans for Phase Two, which is currently under consideration for funding.

+## Additional Detail
+In the following sections, we provide additional detail on various aspects of the Hub's design, methods and evaluation methods (in response to reviewer's comments) -- these should be read in the context of the full research plan document.

-## Project Organisation, Work Streams and Driver Projects
+### Project Organisation, Work Streams and Driver Projects
 ![1](../assets/systematic-diagram.png)

 Our proposal for the full, 50-months SysteMatic systems engineering hub is composed of three work streams: